yochaigal/cairn/wip/2e/character-creation.md

 ## Name, Background & Traits

-- First, roll for your character's **age** (2d20+10).
-- Then roll on the [Backgrounds](#backgrounds) table.
+- First roll on the [Backgrounds](#backgrounds) table.
 A PC’s background informs their potential knowledge and skills.
 You'll need to refer to the Background result for the next few steps.
-- Choose a name from the available list, then roll on each included table for the Background.
-Record the **Bonds**, items, skills, or abilities gained (or lost) from each result.
+- Choose a name from the available list, then roll for your character's **age** (2d20+10).
+- Next, roll on each of the included tables in the background.
+Record your character's **Bonds**, items, skills, or abilities gained (or lost) from each result.
+See [Inventory](#inventory) for how to record items.
 - Finally, roll for the rest of your character's **traits** (appearance, speech, mannerisms, beliefs, reputation, etc.) on the [**Character Traits**](#character-traits-d10) tables.

-> Note: the backgrounds below are clickable!
+> To roll on the table below, roll a **d6** twice, first for the **tens** place, and then another for the **ones** place.
+The backgrounds below are clickable!

 ### Backgrounds